Geet-Janawalkar/Creative-Coding-Game-Project/README.md

 A standard space invaders game that I had created for an assessment item for a Griffith University ICT course called Creative Coding.

 Credits to:
-Spritesheet Assets: "Kenney.nl" "https://www.kenney.nl/assets/space-shooter-redux" as of 3 October 2022
+<br>Spritesheet Assets: "Kenney.nl" "https://www.kenney.nl/assets/space-shooter-redux" as of 3 October 2022</br>
-Music: "https://pixabay.com/" no licensing, credit to author or royalties as of 3 October 2022 Sound Effects: "https://mixkit.co/free-sound-effects/" used under the Mixkit License as of 3 October 2022
+<br>Music: "https://pixabay.com/" no licensing, credit to author or royalties as of 3 October 2022</br>
+<br>Sound Effects: "https://mixkit.co/free-sound-effects/" used under the Mixkit License as of 3 October 2022</br>